focus-editor/focus/LOG.md

         - Close file?

 - BUG: cursor is being drawn on the other pane sometimes
+- BUG: if a project folder is deleted, the editor doesn't know about that and doesn't give any errors when trying to save files

 - New selection modes:
     - After double-click: enter word-selection mode